LongNoseVillager/WitherHack/README.md

 # WitherHack
-WitherHack is a a hacked client that will include all of the best features from all of the other hacked clients you love combined into one singular client!
+WitherHack is a hacked client mainly aimed towards 2b2t, however it can be used for whatever.
+Our client will include all of the best features from all of the other hacked clients you love and combine it into one singular client!
+WitherHack will also include a built-in 2b2t shop GUI where you can order kits and items from your favorite shops.
+Shop owners will be notified when an order is placed through the client, and if you are a shop owner, you can apply to have your shop added as well!
+WitherHack will be an open source project and will be improved as it is being developed.